Hedge Removal Cost

 Garden Maintenance

-Once your garden hedge has been removed, you may wish to hire a gardener to come and complete some maintenance work on your garden.
-This can include a range of things such as hedge trimming, mowing, and tidying up your flowers.
+Once your garden hedge has been removed, you may want to hire a gardener to come and complete some maintenance work on your garden.
+This can include a range of things, such as hedge trimming, mowing, and tidying up your flowers.

-The price you pay for garden maintenance will depend on how much work is needed and the length of time that the gardener spends at your property.
-You can expect to pay around £14-£25 per hour for a typical gardener.
+The cost of garden maintenance will largely depend on how much work is needed, and the length of time the gardener spends at your property.
+In general, you can expect to pay around £14 to £25 per hour in labour fees for a local gardener.

-The average price you can expect to pay a contractor for removing hedges is around £150-£200 per day.
-Most garden hedge removal services can be completed within a day.
-However, if your garden hedge is quite large, difficult to remove or access, it could take longer.
+The average price you can expect to pay a contractor for removing hedges is around £150 to £200 per day.
+Most garden hedge removal services can be completed within a day - however, if your garden hedge is quite large, difficult to remove, or access, it could take longer.

-For those based in and around the London area, the labour costs for removing hedges will usually end up being higher than the labour costs for those based in the North or other parts of the UK.
+For those based in and around the London area, the labour costs for removing hedges will usually end up being higher than the labour costs for those based in the north or other parts of the UK due to increased demand.

 A larger hedge will require more time to remove and, therefore, will end up costing more in labour.
 A gardener will usually charge at least half a day's work.

 However, if the work takes longer than half a day, you can expect to pay a full day's rate or more.
-Some larger hedges may take 2-3 days to completely remove, so that's something that you should keep in mind as it can affect the cost of the job by quite a sizeable amount.
+Some larger hedges may take 2 to 3 days to completely remove, so that's something that you should keep in mind as it can affect the cost of the job by quite a sizeable amount.

 If you need to hire a skip to dispose of all of the pieces of the hedge, you can expect to pay more for the overall cost of the job.
-This will usually cost around £70-£400, depending on the size of the skip.
+This will usually cost around £60 to £800, depending on the size of the skip.

-The size of the skip that you need will depend on the size of the hedge that you are removing and whether there is any additional garden waste that you need to dispose of at the same time.
+The skip's size will depend on the size of the hedge you're removing and whether there is any additional garden waste you need to dispose of at the same time.

 Ease of Access